 View a profile of the freshman class admitted for the fall of 2015.

-At Boston University, we’re looking for achievers who will succeed academically and thrive in our community—a diverse mix of students with a wide variety of interests, talents and goals.
 The Board of Admissions reviews every application carefully to decide who will be offered admission.
 Here are the factors we consider:

 For most BU programs, the recommended high school/secondary school curriculum includes:

-- Four years of English
+- 4 years of English

-- Three to four years of mathematics (precalculus/calculus recommended)
+- 3-4 years of mathematics (precalculus/calculus recommended)

-- Three to four years of laboratory science
+- 3-4 years of laboratory science

-- Two to four years of a foreign language
+- 2-4 years of a foreign language

-Teacher and counselor recommendations
+Teacher and Counselor Recommendations

 We like to see what you’ve done outside of class: your activities—both in school and in your community—and after-school jobs.
 We also look for activities in which your experiences or interests match the opportunities available at BU.
-Your special skills, talents and accomplishments are also important in our review process.
+Your special skills, talents, and accomplishments are also important in our review process.